 It couldn’t be simpler to download WhatsApp Messenger on to your smartphone.

-Simply open the Play Store (for Android phones) or Apple’s App Store (for iPhones) and search for the WhatsApp Messenger application.
+Simply open the Google Play Store (for Android phones) or Apple’s App Store (for iPhones) and search for the WhatsApp Messenger application.
 It’s easily identifiable by the green speech bubble outlined in white, with a white phone handset in the middle.

 It will then sync your contacts and automatically show you who else in your mobile’s phone book also has WhatsApp.